Book Club Menu

 I was thrilled to be able to add these to my array of sweets and treats.
 I cooked, styled, and photographed a slew of new recipes to add to my book club menu, and many were tasty enough to deserve their own posts.

 Tips for Planning a Book Club Menu

-- Balancing a plate of food along with a Kindle or book takes some finesse, so dish needing a fork and knife could be troublesome.
+- PRO-Tip: Balancing a plate of food along with a Kindle or book takes some finesse, so a dish needing a fork and knife could be troublesome.

-- There are exceptions, of course, as I like to make recipes that relate to the theme of the book, but in general I aim for bites sized treats.
+- There are exceptions, of course, as I like to make recipes that relate to the theme of the book, but in general, I aim for bite-sized treats.

-- My menus have included Italian, Middle Eastern, Big Apple, Indian and even Maine fare, matching up with where the novel was set.
+- My menus have included Italian, Middle Eastern, Big Apple, Indian, and even Maine fare, matching up with where the novel was set.
 A theme helps to set the menu.

 Hot Shrimp and Artichoke Dip–Bill’s favorite

 Puff Pastry Antipasto Squares–tweaked from a recipe using crescent rolls

 Butterscotch Blondies with White Chocolate Chips–well-loved and Katie’s favorite